rhegisan/freshersbatch-oct2016/README.txt

-This is a basic cyber cafe website build using CSS3 Flexbox and it is not responsive.
+This is a basic cyber cafe website build using CSS3 Flexbox.